bajadda1/spatial_db_sql/TD1/README.md

 1. In **pgAdmin**, navigate to:
 2. Expand your database > Schemas > Public > Tables.
 3.Look for a table named spatial_ref_sys.
--Its presence confirms that the PostGIS extension is successfully installed.
+   - Its presence confirms that the PostGIS extension is successfully installed.